Saharco/Software-Design-1/base/README.md

 * **CourseAppStatistics**: tested in CourseAppStatisticsTest.
 The "top 10" methods' correctness is tested via load testing, and utilizes classes, methods & extension methods provided by utils.kt.
 * **AVLTree**: tested in AVLTreeTest.

-In total the tests span nearly 100% code coverage.
+In total the tests span nearly 100% code coverage across all the classes we've implemented.

 The tests run on JUnit 5.5 & Guice 1.9 and use the SecureStorageFactoryMock and SecureStorageMock classes to mock the missing behavior of the remote storage.
 GUice is used to provide the constructor parameter (database mapper) for CourseApp and CourseAppInitializer, and bind the interfaces to the implementations we wrote.